 You know that great building doorman who can suggest the best places to eat and all the best stores?
 SEO is like that.
 For instance, you type “best local restaurant” into Google, and it shows you a list of search results, ranking them in order of how well it matches your query.
 Whatever your industry, that first page of results is where you ideally want your website to rank, and your site’s SEO directly affects that ranking.
 Without good SEO, you won’t get traffic from people who are searching for products and services likes yours.

 But SEO can be a complex topic when it comes to web design, and it’s often best to let professionals handle it.
 SEO costs vary per agency, depending on the approach.
-Just make sure you budget for it, as SEO will be integral part of your online marketing strategy.
+Just make sure you put aside budget for it, as SEO will be integral part of your online marketing strategy.